Intervention/docs/imagehash/beta/api/hash.md

 > public Hash::toBits(): string

-Convert the hash to a binary string representation (concatenated "0" and "1" characters).
+Convert the hash to binary string format (concatenated "0" and "1" characters).

 #### Example